rcapillon/eigenfem/README.md

 **IMPORTANT NOTE**:
 The code has not been validated on test cases.
 Demonstration cases can be run and custom simulations can be performed, but usage documentation will be added soon to the repository's wiki.

-**Recent update**:
-Nodal forces have been implemented properly, but lack demonstration examples yet.

 ## Dependencies
 - Eigen v3.4.0: https://eigen.tuxfamily.org/
     - Licensed under MPL2